New-age condom awarded $1 million in government funding

 Currently developed by Eudaemon Technologies, a start-up co-founded by Swinburne’s Dr Simon Cook, the ‘Geldom’ combines human-centred design principles with the hydrogel’s unique material properties, with an aim to alter the existing social stigma around condom use.

-As a result, ‘Geldom’ promises to combine innovation in manufacturing, packaging and distribution in order to address diverse global need, while also improving pleasure and eliminating the allergic response often associated with modern latex condoms.
+As a result, ‘Geldom’ promises to combine innovation in manufacturing, packaging and distribution in order to address a diverse global need, while also improving pleasure and eliminating the allergic response often associated with modern latex condoms.

 Project Geldom CI Dr Simon Cook says the NSW MDF grant will go towards funding human trials in Kenya in late 2018, before moving into the commercialisation stage, with plans to collaborate with established condom manufacturers and relief agencies in developing world focus areas to increase universal access to the innovative condom.